Free Over-the-Counter Birth Control? Lawmakers are Saying “Yes”

 Citing reproductive healthcare as an economic and civil rights issue, House Representative Ayanna Pressley of Massachusetts introduced the Affordability is Access Act – a congressional bill that would require insurance companies to completely cover oral contraceptives (the pill) without a doctor’s prescription.

 Communities that experience higher rates of unintended pregnancies also experience lower rates of contraceptive access and use.
 Nearly half of the people who could not afford contraceptives report that they would start using methods like the pill or the ring if it were available over-the-counter at their local pharmacies.
-In low-income areas, however, availability of healthcare isn’t enough to make it accessible.
+In low-income areas, however, the availability of healthcare isn’t enough to make it accessible.
 Lawmakers and researchers alike believe that the success of this bill relies on removing both barriers to using birth control: access to healthcare providers and cost.

 Understandably, some question the safety of making a once-prescribed drug available without a doctor’s consultation.
 Medical research groups ACOG and ANSIRH, however, have no medical concerns about offering the pill OTC.
 Notably, oral contraceptives have similar non-serious side effects as OTC medications like Tylenol or aspirin.
 Considering that pregnancy and parenthood are major undertakings, professionals agree that the benefits outweigh the risks.
 In fact, many countries around the world already offer OTC contraceptives.